fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

     volumes:
       - ./:/usr/src/app
     ports:
-      - 3210:3000
+      - 3210:3000 # highlight-line
     container_name: hello-front-dev
   debug-helper:
     image: busybox
 ```

-With _docker-compose up_ the application is available in <http://localhost:3210>.
-But still _docker-compose run debug-helper wget -O - http://hello-front-dev:3000_ works.
+With _docker-compose up_ the application is available in <http://localhost:3210> at the <i>host machine</i>, but still _docker-compose run debug-helper wget -O - http://hello-front-dev:3000_ works since the port is still 3000 within the docker network.

 ![](../../images/12/busybox_networking_drawio.png)

-As the above image illustrates the _docker-compose run_ asks debug-helper to send the request within the network.
-While the browser would send the request from outside of the network.
+As the above image illustrates _docker-compose run_ asks debug-helper to send the request within the network.
+While the browser in host machine sends the request from outside of the network.

-Now that you know how easy it is to find other services in a docker-compose.yml and we have nothing to debug we can remove the debug-helper and revert the ports to 3000:3000 in our _docker-compose.yml_.
+Now that you know how easy it is to find other services in netword debined with <i>docker-compose.yml</i> and we have nothing to debug we can remove the debug-helper and revert the ports to 3000:3000 in our _docker-compose.yml_.

 </div>
 <div class="tasks">